SLColonies/Public/_docs/introduction.md

 You can slide the menu back away and hidden by clicking on your profile picture again and selecting **Hide Stats**.

 #### Go OOC
 Clicking this button will set your character to OOC, which will stop all other functions from working.
 You will not get hungry, thirsty or be damaged.
-You will not lose energy when flying
+You will not lose energy when flying.
+You will also not be able to interact with any SLC items.
+No crafting, no gathering, no farming.

+To turn RP mode back on, click on your profile picture and select RP On.
+There is a 60 second cooldown to go from OOC back to RP.

 #### Set Color
+In this section, you can change the colour of all the text displayed above your head on the meter.

 #### Dark Mode
+This open will place a darker border around the whole hud.
+Making it easier to see in bright regions.

 #### PVP
+This will toggle PvP mode on and off.

+PvP stands for Player vs Player.
+By default, we are a PvE game (Player vs Environment).
+With Player vs Player mode switched on, two players with PvP on will be able to hurt each other with weapons.

 #### Locations
+Every sim which has a region server is not only features on our [meter website](https://meter.slcolonies.com) but also featured in our HUD.
+By clicking on the locations button, you will be presented with a list of regions you can visit which use the SLColonies system.

 #### Help
+The help area will provide you with various links to help videos, documentation as well as to some of our social communities, like our forums and discord servers.

+### Inventory Bag
+On the top left of the HUD is a little inventory bag.
+This button will let you manage various areas of your virtual inventory.
+{% include image.html img="inventorymenu.png" alt="Inventory Menu" caption="Inventory Menu" %}

+#### View
+#### Give
+#### Trade
+#### Use
+#### Rez
+#### Get Weapon